oppia/oppia-android/wiki/Installing-Oppia-Android.md

 ## Prepare developer environment

 1. Download and install Android Studio **Giraffe** from [this location](https://developer.android.com/studio/archive).
-   **Note**: You may try newer or older versions of Android Studio, but we can't guarantee good support.
+   **Note**: You may try newer or older versions of Android Studio, but we can't guarantee good support as we have not tested them extensively yet.

 2. Configure your Android Studio
    - From your PC's application menu, open Android Studio.